jckantor/cbe30338-book/Syllabus.md

 ### Final Project

+*This section of the syllabus is underconstruction.
+Check back soon for updates.*

 The final project for CBE 30338 is in-depth exploration of a dynamic modeling, optimization, or control problem of your choice.
 You will work in groups (at least three, no more than four, no exceptions), select a problem of interest, and develop an analysis or control design using the skills you learned in this course.
-The essential elements of the project are:

-* **Preliminary reports** consisting of a problem statement, a meeting with the instructor to review the project, and a progress report.

-* A **Group presentation** to the class.
+#### Project Requirements and Scope

+Every project must incorporate at least three of the following elements:
+- Mathematical modeling including degree of freedom analysis (e.g., states, decisions/controls)
+- Feedback control
+- Stability analysis
+- State estimation
+- Optimization
+- Data analysis, e.g., regression, uncertainty quantification
+- Explore a numerical method, statitical method, or algorithm not taught in CBE 20258
+- Use the TCLab hardware
+- Use data or a computer/mathematical model from another project, research, or class (with permission from the other instructor or research supervisor)
+- Use methods/concepts from CBE 30338 not listed above

+The three project deliverables are described below and deadlines are given in the [](./Schedule.md).

+#### Project Proposal

+The first step is to assemble a team of three people (four if needed due to class numbers) with similar topic interests.

+As a team, you will write a two-page project proposal with up to one additional page of references that:
+1. Explains the project motivation and goals.
+Also briefly explain your personal motivations for choosing this project.
+2. Explains the technical approach for the project, especially how the required elements (see list above) will be incorporated
+3. Identifies the starting point for the project.
+Where will the model or data come from?
+Will the project leverage prior experience or knowledge of your team?
+Please explain if the project will extend prior work from an extracircular/club activity, another class, research, or an internship.
+Do you have permission from your prior collaborators/supervisors/instructors?
+If a student is working on a similar topic for two concurrent classes, both instructors need to be aware of the potential overlap and provide written consent (email is fine) per university policies.
+Likewise, if you are leveraging data or a model from an internship or research, you need to confirm there are no confidentiality issues.
+4. Presents a timeline for the project.
+Identify the weekly goals for the project and person(s) primarily responsible for each goal.
+5. Lists references in a style of your choice (e.g., APA, MLA, ACS).
+You must identify at least five useful references for the project, two of which should be beyond the CBE 20258 or 30338 class notes/websites.

+#### Project Check-ins

+#### Group Presentation

+#### Fianl Report and Code

 * A **Final Report** that includes at least one executable demonstration of your project.
 The executable element might consist of a Python/Jupyter notebook, a simulation prepared in an industry standard format, or video of experiment or hardware demonstration.

+#### Project Ideas

 ### Grading Standards